aws-samples/siem-on-amazon-opensearch-service/docs/configure_aws_service.md

 1. Install Apache Web Server

-    If you are going through Amazon CloudFront or Elastic Load Balancer (ELB), you can change the Apache configuration file to record and analyze the actual source address instead of CloudFront or ELB
+    If you are going through Amazon CloudFront or Elastic Load Balancer (ELB), it is recommended to change the Apache configuration file to rewrite the client IP address to the actual client IP address instead of the IP address of CloudFront or ELB.
+Alternatively, by adding X-Forwarde-For at the **beginning** of access_log, SIEM solutions can extract the actual client IP address instead of the IP address of CloudFront or ELB.

+    For more information, see [How do I capture client IP addresses in the web server logs behind an ELB?](https://repost.aws/knowledge-center/elb-capture-client-ip-addresses)

 1. Create a configuration file for CloudWatch Agent